-- 1. A minimum of 45 quarter credits completed, including ECON 200, ECON 201; STAT 311, STAT 341, or STAT 390; MATH 124, MATH 125, and MATH 126 (or MATH 134, MATH 135, MATH 136); and 5 credits of English composition. - 2.
-A minimum cumulative GPA for all prior college work of 2.50; a minimum GPA of 2.50 for all UW coursework, when applicable. - 3.
-The minimum cumulative GPA for four of the seven courses required for entrance (ECON 200, ECON 201; STAT 311, STAT 341, or STAT 390; calculus at the level of MATH 124, or first calculus course taken) must be at least 2.50, with a minimum grade of 2.0 for each of the seven courses required for entrance. - 4.
+- 1. A minimum of 45 quarter credits completed, including ECON 200, ECON 201; STAT 311; one of the following: MATH 112, MATH 124, MATH 134, or MATH 145; and 5 credits of English composition. - 2.
+A minimum cumulative GPA for all prior college work of 2.50; minimum 2.50 GPA for all UW coursework, when applicable. - 3.
+The minimum cumulative GPA for the four of the five courses required for entrance (ECON 200, ECON 201; STAT 311; one of the following: MATH 112, MATH 124, MATH 134, or MATH 145) must be at least 2.50 with a minimum 2.0 for each of the five courses required for entrance. - 4.
 A one-page personal statement, typed and double-spaced, responding to the following questions: What are your personal/educational goals, and how do you expect those to be met through an economics major?
 What background do you bring to the program?
-Describe any special experience that would contribute to your studies in the field. - 5.
+Describe any special experiences that would contribute to your studies in the field. - 5.
 Completion of reading comprehension, critical thinking and writing assessment essay.
 See department website for details. - 6.
 Application deadline is the second Friday of each quarter (autumn, winter, spring).
 Admission is competitive.
-Meeting the above criteria does not guarantee admission to the major.
+Meeting above criteria does not guarantee admission to the major.